shravanipidurkar/Currency_Converter/README.md

 ✅ Instant Calculation: Automatically updates the converted amount based on the selected currencies.
 ✅ Error Handling: Alerts for invalid inputs and network failures.

 How It Works:
-1)Select the base currency (e.g., USD, EUR, INR).
-2)Select the target currency to convert to.
+1)Select the target currency to convert to.
-3)Enter the amount to be converted.
+2)Enter the amount to be converted.
-4)Click the "Convert" button to get the real-time exchange rate and converted amount.
+3)Click the "Convert" button to get the real-time exchange rate and converted amount.